teamhava/hava-helm-selfhosted/readme.md

 > :warning: This chart is in alpha state and in active development.
 It is not ready for use in production

-A detailed step by step install and configuration guides can be found in our [docs](https://docs.hava.io) #todo add direct link to guide
+A detailed step by step install and configuration guides can be found in our [docs](https://developer.hava.io/self-hosted/installation-guides/ha-kubernetes-eks)

 This file gives a high level overview of the chart and how to use it only.